 The Auxiliary Audio Controls include Audio Delay (ms), Peak indicator, Gain, Phantom Power, Mute, Level (dB), and phase Invert.
 All of these functions are provided by the IDH-1, and do not require a Tesira audio DSP.

 Audio Delay is useful for syncing with video sources that have a lot of latency associated with them before they reach the IDH-1, such as a camera.
-The maximum audio delay that can be applied by an IDH-1 is 64 ms. If more delay is required, the signal can be brought into an audio partition and put through a Delay block.
+The maximum analog audio delay that can be applied by an IDH-1 is 64 ms. This equates to a maximum of 2 frames at 30hz or 4 frames at 60hz.
+If more delay is required, the signal can be brought into an audio partition and put through a Delay block.

 The IDH-1 analog inputs can be transmitted to the audio partition and routed through an AEC block.
 For more information on AEC, see AEC in Tesira.